Anwar Ibrahim appointed as Malaysia’s next prime minister

 He will be sworn in at 5pm local time (0900 GMT), said King Sultan Abdullah Sultan Ahmad Shah.

+The palace statement said the king was satisfied Mr Ibrahim is the candidate who is likely to have majority support but didn’t give details of the new government.

+Police have tightened security nationwide as social media warned of racial troubles amid his rise.

-Mr Ibrahim emerged victorious after other smaller blocs agreed to support him for a unity government.
-His rise to the top will ease anxieties in the multiracial nation over greater Islamization under Mr Yassin and spark hope that reforms for better governance will resume.
+His ascent is, however, expected to ease anxieties in the multiracial nation over greater Islamization under Mr Yassin and spark hope that reforms for better governance will resume.

+Earlier, UMNO reversed its decision to remain in the opposition, saying it will heed the king’s proposal for a unity government.

+UMNO’s secretary-general Ahmad Maslan said today the party’s highest decision-making body has decided to now support a unity government that is not led by Mr Yassin’s camp.
+He said the party will accept any unity government or any other form of government decided by the king.

 Register for free to continue reading